andrewGhazi/fsummary/README.md

 # TODO

 - parallelization with `mirai`
+- tests with badly converged chains
-- faster convergence metrics with better ranking / qnorm (I’ve gotten the inverse normal transformation going twice as fast in Julia at least…)
+- ~~faster convergence metrics with better ranking / qnorm (I’ve gotten the inverse normal transformation going twice as fast in Julia at least…)~~